kouryuu/react-questionnaire/README.md

 To make your own Questionnaire simply modify the `questions.json` provided.

-The `required` property is used to define an array of required questions that cannot be skipped.
+The `skippable` property is used to define an array of questions that can skipped.

 Questions will be displayed based on the question number provided as an **id**.